doobah/icepack/README_NUGET.md

 Icepack is a lightweight binary serialization library for C#.

-It was specifically developed to address limitations that other serialization libraries have when serializing inheritance-based hierarchies, and to make it easy for code frameworks to implement serializable base classes.
+It was originally developed for a game development project to address limitations that other serialization libraries have when serializing inheritance-based hierarchies, and to make it easy for code frameworks to implement serializable base classes.

 # Features